PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 This information is intended to help you understand:

-- The overall design of the PlanktoScope SD card images, including what functionalities they provide and what software they include, and why we made certain design decisions.
+- The overall design of the PlanktoScope OS, including what functionalities it provides and what software it includes, and why we made certain design decisions.

-- How the PlanktoScope's various functionalities and responsibilities are divided among the various programs running on the PlanktoScope.
+- How various [software functionalities and responsibilities](../product-specs.md) in the PlanktoScope are divided among the various programs in the PlanktoScope OS.

-- How various programs running on the PlanktoScope support other programs which provide the PlanktoScope's high-level/end-user functionalities.
+- How various programs in the PlanktoScope OS support other programs which provide the PlanktoScope's high-level/end-user functionalities.

-- What tools you can use to perform troubleshooting and [system administration](https://en.wikipedia.org/wiki/System_administrator) tasks with the PlanktoScope software.
+- What tools you can use to perform software troubleshooting and [system administration](https://en.wikipedia.org/wiki/System_administrator) tasks with the PlanktoScope.

 - What kinds of new software you can develop and deploy to run on a PlanktoScope.

-Each PlanktoScope SD card image provides an *operating system* for the PlanktoScope; the definition of the term "operating system" can be tricky to demarcate, but for practical purposes this document follows [Bryan Cantrill's characterization of the operating system](https://www.infoq.com/presentations/os-rust/) as the special program that:
+Each SD card image of the PlanktoScope's software consists of an *operating system* for the PlanktoScope; the definition of the term "operating system" can be tricky to demarcate, but for practical purposes this document follows [Bryan Cantrill's characterization of the operating system](https://www.infoq.com/presentations/os-rust/) as the special program that:

 - "Abstracts hardware to allow execution of other programs."
 - "Defines the liveness of the machine: without it, no program can run."
 - Provides some important components including the operating system kernel, libraries, commands, daemons, and other facilities.

-This definition is a reasonable description of the PlanktoScope's operating system (which we will abbreviate as "the PlanktoScope OS" in this document), because the PlanktoScope OS is a program which abstracts the following hardware subsystems in a way that enables you to run other programs on the PlanktoScope which need to control or otherwise interact with the PlanktoScope's hardware:
+This definition is a reasonable description of the PlanktoScope OS, because it's a program which abstracts the following hardware subsystems in a way that enables you to run other programs on the PlanktoScope which need to control or otherwise interact with the PlanktoScope's hardware:

 - A Raspberry Pi computer.